Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: Hyperbolic Orbifolds of Level q

 \subsubsection{A Lower Bound for the Volume}

-We use \eqref{eqn:orbifoldvolume} to obtain a lower bound for the hyperbolic volume of $\FF_A(q)$.
-In the level $1$ setting, this was obtained in \cite{DIT16} by relating the volume to minus continued fractions and using some explicit relations to the regulator $\log \epsilon_D$.
-In the level $q$ setting, on the other hand, such a route does not seem to be readily available.
-We instead use a more group theoretic approach.
+In this section, we use the formula \eqref{eqn:orbifoldvolume} to obtain a lower bound for the hyperbolic volume of $\FF_A(q)$.
+In the level $1$ setting, this was obtained in \cite{DIT16} by relating the volume to minus continued fractions and using some explicit relations to the regulator $\log \epsilon_D$, while in \cite[Section 5.1]{NT25}, such a lower bound was obtained using geometric considerations relying on equidistribution of the closed geodesics.
+In the level $q$ setting, on the other hand, such routes do not seem to be readily available.
+We instead use a group-theoretic approach.

 For $\gamma \in \Gamma_0(q)$, let $\wl(\gamma)$ denote the word length of $\gamma$ in the independent generators defined from $\PP(q)$, namely the labels $\alpha_1,\ldots, \alpha_N$ (forgetting inverses).
 Given a Heegner form $Q\in \QQ_D(q)$ with associated hyperbolic matrix $\gamma_Q$, we first observe that the entries of $\gamma_Q$ are bounded by $q^{O(\wl(\gamma_Q))}$ since the Frobenius norms of the labels $\alpha_j$ are $O(q)$.
 In particular, we have that